xiaoyuny/Javascript-Project/README.md

-# JavaScript Project - Line Weaver
+# Line Weaver

 [Live Link](https://github.com/xiaoyuny/javascript-project)

 ## Background and Overview

 `Line Weaver` is a simple and easy game to pick up quickly.
 A few lines can weave countless wonderful patterns!
-Drag any time to a point, and divide it into two new lines; the new lines can also be divided.
+Drag any line to a point, and divide it into two new lines; the new lines can also be divided.

 ## Functionality and MVP Features